-We did a compilation of selected articles on "Research topic: volcanism" by scientists from the GEOMAR Helmholtz Centre for Ocean Research Kiel, the German Research Centre for Geosciences (GFZ), the Forschungszentrum Jülich (FZJ), the Helmholtz Zentrum München (HZM) and the Karlsruhe Institute of Technology (KIT).
+We did a compilation of selected articles on "Research topic: volcanism” by scientists from the Forschungszentrum Jülich (FZJ), the GEOMAR Helmholtz Centre for Ocean Research Kiel, the German Research Centre for Geosciences (GFZ), the Helmholtz Zentrum München (HZM) and the Karlsruhe Institute of Technology (KIT), among others.
+The German Aerospace Center (DLR) also explains the dangers of volcanic ash for aircraft engines.
 For further information, please follow the specified links.

 Volcanic eruptions occur daily somewhere on earth.
 The material flows either slowly (effusive volcanism) or with enormous power (explosive volcanism) out of the volcano.
 Different rock types are explained in detail.
 More on eruption products »